 Misleading One-on-One Presentations

-- All one-on-one presentations showing gross of fee only performance need to include all potentially relevant disclosures outlined in applicable SEC guidance, including the fact that the deduction of advisory fees will reduce the client’s returns.
+- All one-on-one presentations showing gross fee-only performance need to include all potentially relevant disclosures outlined in applicable SEC guidance, including the fact that the deduction of advisory fees will reduce the client’s returns.

 Misleading Claim of Compliance with Voluntary Performance Standards